 Blog

-There are two different ways to get disability benefits for a VA 100 percent rating.
-The first is by having one or more disabilities that add up to a 100% disability rating.
-The other way to get 100% rating is through TDIU.
+There are two different ways to get VA disability benefits for a 100 percent VA rating.
+The first is by having one or multiple service-connected conditions that add up to a 100 percent disability rating.
+The other is to get a 100% rating through TDIU.

 TDIU stands for “Total Disability based on Individual Unemployability.”
-Because the VA rating schedule is based on impairment of earning capacity, a veteran who cannot work should be entitled to 100% disability.
+Because the VA rating schedule is based on impairment of earning capacity, a Veteran who cannot work should be entitled to 100% VA disability.
+These tax-free monthly payments are meant to compensate Veterans for their inability to work and earn income based on their service-connected disability or disabilities.

 How to Get 100 Percent Disability from VA?